bishworup11/Duck-Hunting/README.md

 <h1 style="text-align: center;">Duck Hunting</h1>
 This is a 2D game.
 There is a hunter who hunts ducks.
 Hunters face different obstacles like lions, eagles birds.
-This project was built using C language and IGraphics of Visual Studio 2013.
+This project was built using C++ language and IGraphics of Visual Studio 2013.
 It is fist year second semester project.

 # Language and Tools
-1. C Language
+1. C++ Object Oriented Language

 2. I-Graphics